billie66/billie66.github.com/_posts/2012-3-19-english-corner.md

 Luckily, Steven finally took part in the [English Corner](http://www.happyec.org), and reached there in time.
 He had his hair cut off, so he looked more energetic and younger than the last time we met him.
-On the other hand, Almost no students knew this activity, peter just announced the event on his small website only with 10 users, so that I had to tell all of the customers of the Bookbar Coffee to join our group.
-The good news was almost every customer was interested in speaking English with a foreigner, and we got more than six people to talk with Steven.
+On the other hand, almost no students knew this activity, peter just announced the event on his small website only with 10 users, so that I had to tell all of the customers of the Bookbar Cafe to join our group.
+The good news was nearly every customer was interested in speaking English with a foreigner, and we got more than six people to talk with Steven.